Happy BIrthday, Jack!

 Jack Nicklaus' most memorable career moments, according to Jack

 There is no shortage of memorable moments that have happened to Jack Nicklaus during his remarkable golf career.
 So many, in fact, that to narrow the list presents its own unique challenge.
-That’s why we reached out to the Golden Bear himself in the days preceding his 80th birthday to see if he could help us identify the events—be they golf-related or otherwise—that meant the most to him.
+That’s why we reached out to the Golden Bear himself in the days preceding his 80th birthday in 2020 to see if he could help us identify the events—be they golf-related or otherwise—that meant the most to him.
 He obliged, providing this chronological list of the 18 major moments for the 18-time major winner.

 1955 U.S. Amateur